abitravers1989/driftrock/README.md

 ````

 ````
 As a Marketer: So I can understand who to focus my customer-champion and loyalty campaigns on, I would like to see the email details of the customers who purchase the most frequently from us.
 I can then decide how and what loyalty benefits to offer them.

 As a Marketer: So I can understand who to focus my customer-champion and loyalty campaigns on, I would like to see the email details of the customers who has spent the most with us.
 I can then focus specific campaigns on them.
 ````

 ````
-As a Marketer: So I can decide which of our items our customers want and/or which campaigns have been successful I would like to see the name of the item which has been sold the most / appears most frequently.
+As a Marketer: So I can decide which of our items our customers want and/or which campaigns have been successful, I would like to see the name of the item which has been sold the most / appears most frequently.
 I can learn from what has gone well and build on it.
 ````

 ## My Approach